flyingrhinonz/nccm/README.md

 To completely disable logging - uncomment this line:
 `logging.disable(level=logging.CRITICAL)`  .

+When you use ssh (either directly from the shell or wrapped by nccm - ssh always exits with an exit code.
+Exit code 0 means normal exit and non zero for other scenarios.
+If you're getting messages from nccm saying ssh exited non-zero - try running ssh directly from the shell and immediately after it exits type `echo $?` - this will display the error code.
+Remember - nccm doesn't cause ssh to exit non-zero, all it does is expose this fact to the user.

 If you find bugs please update to the latest version of nccm first (this may include updating your yaml file in